 General information

 Committee TC ESI Title Technical Committee (TC) on Electronic Signatures and Infrastructures

-Creation date /
+Creation date 1

 Chairperson Riccardo Genghini MEMBERS

-Involvement of Luxembourg / /
+Involvement of Luxembourg / MEMBERS /

 Organizations in liaison CAB Forum, ENISA, ISO, ISOC/IETF, OASIS, UPU

-Web site http://portal.etsi.org/portal/se rver.pt/community/ ESI/307
+Web site http://portal.etsi.org/portal/ser rver.pt/community/l ESI/307

-Scope TC ESI is the lead body within ETSI in relation to Electronic Signatures and Infrastructures, including the preparation of reports and other necessary activities, by 1) Developing generic standards, guides and reports relating to electronic signatures and related trust infrastructures to protect electronic transactions and ensure trust and confidence with business partners 2) Liaising with other ETSI bodies in relation to electronic signatures and related trust infrastructures 3) Liaising with bodies external to ETSI in relation to electronic signatures and related trust infrastructures 4) Establishing a continuing work plan in relation to electronic signatures and related trust infrastructures
+Scope TC ESI is the lead body within ETSI in relation to Electronic Signatures and Infrastructures, including the preparation of reports and other necessary activities, by: Developing generic standards, guides and reports relating to electronic signatures and related trust infrastructures to protect electronic transactions and ensure trust and confidence with business partners Liaising with other ETSI bodies in relation to electronic signatures and related trust infrastructures Liaising with bodies external to ETSI in relation to electronic signatures and related trust infrastructures Establishing a continuing work plan in relation to electronic signatures and related trust infrastructures

 Executive summary The action addresses some basic needs of secure electronic commerce and of secure electronic document exchange in general by providing specifications for a selected set of technical items that have been found both necessary and sufficient to meet minimum interoperability requirements.
 Examples of business transactions based on electronic signatures and public key certificates are purchase requisitions, contracts and invoice applications.
 The lack of standards to support the use of electronic signatures and public key certificates has been identified as one of the greatest impediments to electronic commerce.
 The deployment of vendor-specific new infrastructures is currently in progress.
 It is recognized by different parties that there is an urgent need for standards to provide the basis for an open electronic commerce environment.
 Speedy specifications in this area will make it possible to influence early developments.
+The ETSI strategy is in line with, and endorsed by the initiative of the EU Commission to establish a harmonized infrastructure for electronic signatures.

-Structure 1 /
+Structure

-St andardization wo rk
+Standardization work

-Published standards 11 15
+Published standards 128

-Standards under development 6 6
+Standards under development 77